Year 1

 Topic Homework Menus

-Children will have a termly topic menu with additional homework options based on our STEAM curriculum.
-We would ask that all children bring in at least one piece of homework that is based on our STEAM topic each term.
+Children will have a termly topic menu with additional homework options based on our wider curriculum.
+We would ask that all children bring in at least one piece of homework that is based on our wider curriculum topic each term.

 Reading